funkymunkycool/Cube-Toolz/README.md

 * -t TRANSLATE TRANSLATE TRANSLATE, --translate TRANSLATE TRANSLATE TRANSLATE  Translate a cube file.
 Requires a translation vector as an argument.
 * -i INTEGRATE, --integrate INTEGRATE  Integrate over the entire cube file.
 * -ia INTEGRATE, --integrate INTEGRATE atomId Radius  Integrate a sphere around an atom.
 Requires atom ID and the radius of the sphere
 * -ir INTEGRATE, --integrate INTEGRATE x y z Radius  Integrate a sphere around a point.
 Requires x y z coordinate of point and the radius of the sphere
 * -e EXPAND EXPAND EXPAND, --expand EXPAND EXPAND EXPAND  Make a supercell of the specified cube file
 * -m MEAN, --mean MEAN  Calculate planar average of a cube file along a particular axis.
-Arguments are x,y or z.
+Normalized to give the total number of electrons (particles).
+Arguments are necessarily x,y or z.

 usage: cube_tools.py [-h] [-a] [-s] [-p [POWER]] [-t TRANSLATE TRANSLATE TRANSLATE] Files [Files ...]